Integrating with Sauce Labs Real Device

 In the Details section:

-Note: Provar provides support for both iOS and Android.
-Selecting any one of these as a Platform Name will alter the options in the subsequent field drop-downs.
+Note: Automation provides support for both iOS and Android.
+Selecting any of these as a Platform Name will alter the options in the subsequent field drop-downs.

-• In the Platform Version field, select the appropriate platform version from the drop-down.
+• Select the appropriate platform version from the drop-down in the Platform Version field.

 • In the Manufacturer field, select the manufacturer from the drop-down.